Back

 Connecting your Team with your Company’s Mission

-“Mission, Vision, and Values”.
-We hear these words so often that they can end up becoming empty buzzwords, especially for employees.
-If you think that this is how your employees feel, then you need to rethink your company mission and the way you align it with your employees’ goals.
+Mission, Vision, and Values”—we hear these words so often that they can become empty buzzwords, especially for employees.
+If this is how your employees feel, then you need to rethink your company mission and how you align it with their goals.

 To avoid those kinds of situations, be sure to keep reading because here’s how to connect employees with your company’s mission, vision, and values:

 • Your Mission: What you need to do.
 Your mission explains what differentiates your company from others in the same industry.
-The mission is the path that will guide you to achieve your main goals (your vision).
+The mission is the path that will guide you to achieve your primary goals (your vision).

 Tips to Connect your Team with your Company